junlarsen/llvm4j/README.md

 LLVM4KT aims to cover most of the LLVM-C API.
 This is made possible using the [generated LLVM bindings for Java](https://github.com/bytedeco/javacpp-presets/tree/master/llvm).

+This project was previously a part of the Vexe project which was rewritten in Rust.

 ## License

 The entire LLVM4KT project is licensed under the Apache 2.0 license.